osrf/TSC-RMW-Reports/humble/eclipse-cyclonedds-report.md

 __How much adherence is there to the RTPS standard?__

-Full adherence with one exception; for interoperability with the other middleware, Cyclone DDS has been modified accept some invalid messages that the other ROS middleware sends despite the RTPS specification demanding that those be ignored.
+Full adherence with one exception; for interoperability with the other middleware, Cyclone DDS has been modified to accept some invalid messages that the other ROS middleware sends despite the RTPS specification demanding that those be ignored.

 __How much support for the DDS-Security specification is provided in the DDS implementation?__